jackseabolt/star-wars-search-react/README.md

 ## Application instructions

-- use the search bar on the homepage to search for Star Wars information
+- Use the search bar on the homepage to search for Star Wars information